Sonictherocketman/microblog_crawler/README.md

 - Increase the performance of the feed parser using the `multiprocessing` module.
 Currently, the parser only does requests in order.
 There's no reason that the crawler couldn't perform multiple requests and process them at once.
 - Add more tests and examples.
 - Handle Unicode more gracefully.
 Currently, the parser basically ignores Unicode and tries to hand all the work off to `lxml`.
 The type of data that the callbacks recieve is therefore not consistent.
+- Add Timezone sensitivity.
+Currently the parser ignores timezones for brevity.

 ## Acknowlegements